LukePappa/myOS/Ourism.md

 Ourism holds that theories, doctrines, and philosophies fall short of true knowledge, which is itself beyond words.
-It teaches that enlightenment is attained through adherence to the single meditative instruction: "Be."
+It teaches that enlightenment may be attained through adherence to the single meditative instruction: "Be."
 The ultimate aim of Ourism is the universal awakening of humanity.